 Alerts and Trends sit on top of the Dataset as persistent queries that fire to Slack or webhook when new matching records appear — so the agent doesn't have to poll, and a human still gets a heads-up when something important lands.

-Keyword tracking works alongside semantic search.
+Keyword tracking works alongside semantic search, in two modes.
+Keyword Monitor is a dedicated page where each keyword searches all of Reddit about once a day — broad terms (invoice), exact phrases ("invoice generator"), or wildcard endings (invoic*) — with first results within minutes; the $19 plan includes 20 keywords (3 on the trial), on a quota separate from the 25 community Watchers.
+Tagging rules inside Watchers cover the terms you track within specific communities.
 Every tool on this list offers some form of keyword monitoring, but only Prowlo feeds those matches into an embedded Dataset your agent can search by meaning.
 F5Bot emails you for every keyword hit.
 Syften lets you build precise boolean queries to reduce noise.
 Octolens uses AI to tag relevance across platforms.
-Prowlo indexes every match into a vector-searchable corpus, so your agent doesn't read alerts one by one — it queries the accumulated Dataset for exactly what it needs.
+Prowlo tags every find, runs it through per-keyword intake filters, and indexes it into a vector-searchable corpus, so your agent doesn't read alerts one by one — it queries the accumulated Dataset for exactly what it needs.

 Limitations.
 Prowlo covers Reddit and X plus Hacker News, Mastodon, and RSS — but not the wider B2B surface.
 If you need LinkedIn, GitHub, YouTube, or Stack Overflow monitoring, Octolens is far broader.
 Prowlo's bet is the opposite: go deep on the communities it covers — a semantic Dataset your agent searches over MCP — rather than spread thin across every platform.
-It also deliberately does not do relevance/intent scoring the way Octolens does; Prowlo embeds records and lets your agent classify them on the way out, which is the right model if an agent is the consumer but extra work if you wanted a tool to pre-judge each mention for a human.
+AI relevance verification is included in the $19 plan (every match is scored on intake, and Alerts fire on high-relevance records) — where the tools above sell that as an upgrade — but Prowlo doesn't pre-classify sentiment and buyer intent for a human dashboard the way Octolens does; it embeds records and lets your agent do that classification on the way out, which is the right model when an agent is the consumer.

 If you just need to know when someone mentions your brand on Reddit and don't plan to have an AI agent query the data, Prowlo is overkill.
 Use Syften or F5Bot instead and save your budget.
+(Keyword Monitor does now cover Reddit-wide keyword alerts within the $19 plan, so the gap is smaller than it used to be — but the point stands.)
 Prowlo's value is the accumulating, semantically-searchable Dataset — if your workflow doesn't involve an AI agent querying that corpus, you're paying for capabilities you won't use.

 It's also worth understanding the hidden risk of Reddit marketing in general.
 Reddit is a platform where authenticity matters above everything — no tool replaces genuine expertise and honest participation.